yupidevs/yupi/docs/source/tutorials/analyzing.rst

 Mean Squared Displacement
 =========================

 The Mean Square Displacement (MSD) is a typical indicator to classify processes away from normal diffusion.
 The MSD of a normal diffusive trajectory arises as a linear function of time.
 To estimate the MSD of a list of :py:class:`~yupi.Trajectory` objects, you can use:

 .. code-block:: python

-    from yupi.analyzing import estimate_msd, plot_msd
+    from yupi.analyzing import msd, plot_msd
-    msd, msd_std = estimate_msd(trajs, time_avg=True, lag=30)
+    msd, msd_std = msd(trajs, time_avg=True, lag=30)
     plot_msd(msd, msd_std, dt, lag=30)

 .. figure:: /images/tutorial004.png
    :alt: Distribution in submodules